odamak/outstanding-portfolio/README.md

 To run this project you can simply download it and open the *portfolio.html* file with your web browser.

 ## Modifications
-- The file *bootstrap-prestructure_files* contains the images used in the project, you can simply replace them with yours
+- The file *img* contains the images used in the project, you can simply replace them with yours

 ## Licence
 Outstanding Portfolio is under the [MIT Licence](https://choosealicense.com/licenses/mit/)